Do you want to know more about zero carb shirataki noodles? Here's what you need to know!

 What do they taste like?

-Are they like pasta noodles?
+But are they like regular pasta noodles?

 Are they difficult to prepare and cook?